 Cartilage restoration can be an effective treatment for:

-At Upstate Orthopedics, you can talk to an expert about repairing damaged cartilage without a major surgery.
+At Upstate Orthopedics, you can talk to an expert about repairing damaged cartilage without major surgery.
 After listening to your concerns and evaluating your pain, the doctor will determine if you are a good candidate for cartilage restoration.
-Diagnosing cartilage damage requires experience and skill, which the surgeons at Upstate Orthopedics have.
+Surgeons at Upstate Orthopedics are experienced and have tremendous skills that are required to diagnose and treat cartilage damage.

 Cartilage Restoration Procedures

 Cartilage surgery is done arthroscopically on all major joints – shoulder, elbow, hip, knee, foot, and ankle – with the knee, shoulder, and ankle being the most common.
-Arthroscopic procedures are minimally invasive, which means the surgery is quicker and less painful and requires less downtime than traditional surgery.
+Arthroscopic procedures are minimally invasive, which means the surgeon won’t make a large incision to operate on a joint.
+The surgery is safer, quicker, less painful, and requires less downtime than traditional surgery.
+Recovery from a minimally invasive surgery is quicker, too.

 Common procedures used to stimulate new growth of cartilage include microfracture, drilling, and abrasion arthroplasty.
-More severe cartilage injuries may require an implant or transplant of healthy cartilage tissue.
+Having severe cartilage damage can be debilitating and may require different therapeutic approaches like artificial cartilage implant or transplant of healthy cartilage tissue.

-If there are other problems inside the joint, like a torn meniscus, ligament, or tendon, the surgeon can simultaneously repair the damage and stimulate cartilage regeneration.
+If there are other problems inside the joint, like a torn meniscus, ligament, or tendon, the surgeons usually simultaneously repair the damage and stimulate cartilage regeneration.